dongqi-DQ/GEO4PALM/README.md

 The script should print some processing information and create the desired static files, which can be found in `static_files`.
 Each domain will also have
 1. its own geotiff file created in `static_files` for georeferences.
-2. its own cfg file created in `cfg_files` for future reference in e.g. the visualisation script, WRF4PALM.
+2. its own cfg file created in `cfg_files` for future reference in e.g. WRF4PALM.

 ### visualise domain on OSM
 Users may visualise domain by running `visualise_PALM_domains.py`: